astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 STUDENT.
 Exactly.
 For the research language we have in mind, we aim for our object language to be a formal logic, so our language will be similar to Beluga \citep{beluga-main-reference} or VeriML
 \citep{veriml-main-reference}.
-We'll have to be able to pattern match over the terms of the object language, so they will be runtime entities, rather than erasable static entities....
+We will also need dependent functions and pattern-matching over the object language...
 But we don't need to do all of that; let's just do a basic version for now, and I can do the rest on my own.

 \newcommand\dep[1]{\ensuremath{#1}}
 \newcommand\lift[1]{\ensuremath{\langle#1\rangle}}